Intracytoplasmic Sperm Injection (ICSI) Clinic

 ICSI is a specialist technique in which a single sperm is injected into the centre of an egg.
 The technique is commonly used when the sperm to be used is not optimal, often because of low sperm count or motility (its ability to swim towards the egg).
-ICSI is also preferable for a number of reasons, for example combined with pre-implantation genetic diagnosis (PGD) or when sperm DNA fragmentation is high.
+ICSI is also preferable for a number of reasons, for example combined with pre-implantation genetic diagnosis (PGD) or preimplantation genetic testing for aneuploidy (numerical chromosomal abnormality) (PGT-A) or when sperm DNA fragmentation is high.

 How does ICSI work?

-Fertility drugs are given to the female partner to stimulate the production of multiple eggs which are contained in follicles on the ovaries.
+Fertility drugs are given to the female partner to stimulate the production of multiple eggs which are contained in follicles (fluid filled sacs) on the ovaries.
 Progress is monitored using ultrasound and blood tests.

 When the leading follicle reaches 17-22mm, the final preparation for the egg collection is done.
-This involves a hormone injection of human chorionic gonadotrophin (hCG), which is given approximately 36 hours before the egg collection.
-The hCG injection stimulates the eggs to mature.
+This involves a hormone injection of human chorionic gonadotrophin (hCG) or gonadotrophin releasing hormone agonist (GnRHa) or dual trigger (hCG and GnRHa), which is given approximately 37 hours before the egg collection.
+The hCG or (GnRHa) injection stimulates the eggs to mature.

-The egg collection procedure is usually done using light sedation.
+The egg collection procedure is usually done using sedation.
 An ultrasound guided vaginal probe is used to locate the follicles and aspirate its contents.
-The eggs are then placed in culture in our state of the art laboratory.
+The eggs are then placed in culture in our embryology laboratory.
 It is difficult to determine the number of eggs that will be collected until the procedure.
 In rare cases, no eggs are collected.

 In the laboratory, the embryologists will inject one sperm into each egg.
 In some cases, sperm may need to be surgically removed.

-Once the embryos have developed, the embryologist will select one to be transferred back to the womb during an embryo transfer procedure.
+Once the embryos have developed to day 5 or 6 of development, known as the blastocyst stage, the embryologist will select one embryo to be transferred back to the womb during an embryo transfer procedure.
 It is a painless and quick procedure.
 The embryo(s) are loaded into a fine catheter and this is placed into the womb and the embryo(s) are expelled.
 After the embryo transfer, the patient can resume her usual activities.

 How long do ICSI embryos take to develop?

-The day after the sperm is injected each egg, embryologists will look for signs of fertilisation.
-The following day they will check to see if the embryo has cleaved.
-Embryos can be transferred at any stage from day 2 up to day 6.
-By day 5 or 6, the embryos should reach the blastocyst stage.
+The day after the sperm is mixed with the egg, embryologists will look for signs of fertilisation.
+The following day they will check to see if the embryo has divided (cleaved).
+Embryos are then allowed to develop and monitored in the laboratory until day 5 or 6.
+By day 5 or 6, approximately 40-50% of the embryos should reach the blastocyst stage.
+At CRGH, we carry out blastocyst embryo transfer.
+There is a risk that none of the embryos reach the blastocyst stage.

 What happens to embryos that are not transferred?